 The short answer: Yes.
 In 2016, the average auto liability claim for bodily injury was $16,110.
 That would be covered by a policy with a $20,000 limit per person — but that’s just an average.
 If you find yourself involved in a more serious accident, like that insane 50-car pileup on I-35, you could end up facing claims that far exceed what a minimum-limits policy will cover.

-How Do I Find Cheap Car Insurance With Good Coverage?
+How Do I Find Cheap Car Insurance With Reliable Coverage?

-Using Compare.com’s quote comparison engine can help you find the perfect compromise: insurance that gives you and your car decent levels of coverage, but still is ultra-affordable.
+Using our quote comparison tool can help you find the perfect compromise: insurance that gives you and your car decent levels of coverage, but still is ultra-affordable.

 Here’s how: Start low, then increase your coverage levels when you’re comparing quotes side by side.
 Here’s an example: We ran the numbers for a 27-year-old single guy with a good driving record who’s shopping for auto insurance in Cedar Rapids.
 For state minimum insurance, his quotes ranged from $43 to $65 per month.
 Not bad!